rust-lang/rfcs/text/3127-trim-paths.md

 1. Path (of the current file) introduced by [`file!()`](https://doc.rust-lang.org/std/macro.file.html) *will* be remapped. **Things may break** if the code interacts with its own source file at runtime by using this macro.
-2. Path introduced by [`include!()`](https://doc.rust-lang.org/std/macro.include.html) *will* be remapped, given that the included file is under the current working directory or a dependency package.
+2. Path introduced by [`include!()`](https://doc.rust-lang.org/std/macro.include.html) *will* be remapped, given that the included file is under the current package or a dependency package.

 If the user further supplies custom `--remap-path-prefix` arguments via `RUSTFLAGS` or similar mechanisms, they will take precedence over the one supplied by `trim-paths`.
 This means that the user-defined remapping arguments must be